caleb531/automata/README.md

 #### GNFA.validate(self)

-Returns `True` if the GNFA instance is valid; raises an exception otherwise.
+Returns True if the GNFA is valid, otherwise the appropriate exception is raised.

 ```python
 gnfa.validate()